grafana/grafana/docs/sources/datasources/alertmanager/_index.md

 Grafana includes built-in support for Alertmanager implementations in Prometheus and Mimir.

-Once you add an Alertmanager as a data source, you can use [Grafana Alerting](ref:alerting) to view and manage Alertmanager resources, such as silences or notification policies, and enable the Alertmanager to receive Grafana-managed alerts.
+Once you add an Alertmanager as a data source, you can use the `Choose Alertmanager` drop-down on [Grafana Alerting](ref:alerting) to view and manage Alertmanager resources, such as silences, contact points, and notification policies.
+Additionally, you can enable the Alertmanager to receive Grafana-managed alerts.

-To switch between the Grafana built-in Alertmanager and other Alertmanager data sources, use the `Choose Alertmanager` drop-down on Grafana Alerting pages.

 For more details about using other Alertmanagers, refer to [Alertmanagers in the Grafana Alerting documentation](ref:configure-alertmanager).